thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/RegistryServerSpecification.md

 }
 ```

-A server SHOULD use the `swift package compute-checksum` tool to compute the checksum that's provided in response to a client's subsequent request to [download the source archive](<doc:#4.4.-Download-source-archive>) for the release.
+A server SHOULD use the `codira package compute-checksum` tool to compute the checksum that's provided in response to a client's subsequent request to [download the source archive](<doc:#4.4.-Download-source-archive>) for the release.

 ##### 4.6.2.
 Package release metadata